Impact of the COVID-19 pandemic on tourism: Casino industry

 In Macau, the world's top gambling destination by revenue, all casinos were closed for 15 days in February 2020 and suffered a year-on-year revenue drop of 88%, the worst ever recorded in the territory.

 On 17 March, Nevada Governor Steve Sisolak ordered all casinos closed for 30 days.

 Cruise industry

 Cruise lines had to cancel sailings after the outbreak of the pandemic.
 Bookings and cancellations grew as extensive media coverage of ill passengers on quarantined ships hurt the industry's image.
 In May 2020, Norwegian Cruise Line posted a quarterly loss of $1.88 billion and warned it may go out of business.
+Furthermore, many cruise ships were reluctant to sail from their home port, for fear that they will not be allowed to anchor at foreign destinations if access is denied to the cruise ship, leaving passengers stranded on the ship for maybe months on end.

 Hotel industry

 On 11 April 2020, only 3 percent of hotels in Austin, Texas were occupied.
 On this date, 342 rooms were occupied, compared to the 10,777 rooms that had been occupied on the same date in 2019.

 Rental car industry

 Hertz Global Holdings Inc. filed for Chapter 11 bankruptcy on 22 May 2020.
 It had not been given access to the funds that the United States designated to bail out airlines.